 - Do you drink alcohol or use illegal drugs?
 If so, how often?

-These symptoms sometimes occur during the normal process of grieving.
-In complicated grief, however, they show no signs of improvement over time.
+The normal process of grieving can become complicated grief when your symptoms show no signs of improvement over time.

 - A lack of any improvement in your symptoms over time

 - A significant impact on your ability to function in daily life

 Your doctor or mental health provider will determine what treatment is likely to work best for you based on your particular symptoms and circumstances.

 Complicated grief is sometimes treated with a type of psychological counseling (psychotherapy) called complicated grief therapy.
 It's similar to psychotherapy techniques used for post-traumatic stress disorder (PTSD).
 Other counseling approaches also may be effective.